simp/pupmod-simp-simp_kubernetes/README.md

 ### What simp_kubernetes affects

 **FIXME:** Ensure the *What simp_kubernetes affects* section is correct and complete, then remove this message!

+simp_kubernetes only sets up the services listed above, with a few catches:

+* The integration with SIMP's PKI may give you trouble, because kubernetes expects certificates with IP subjectAltNames
+* This module does not deploy any services on kubernetes, even if they are required for a complete set up
+* There are no Load Balancers available in the CentOS repos, so there is not one available out of the box using this module
+*

 If it's obvious what your module touches, you can skip this section.
 For example, folks can probably figure out that your mysql_instance module affects